SSG Landers: 2021–present (SSG Landers)

 In January 2021, Shinsegae said it would acquire a professional baseball club owned by SK Group as it sought to boost marketing with the sports team.
 Shinsegae announced that it would buy the SK Wyverns baseball club from SK Telecom for 135.2 billion won ($122 million), with Shinsegae's e-mart taking over the team's management.
 The group paid 100 billion won for a 100-percent stake in the club and 35.2 billion won for facilities and properties.
 The e-mart-run baseball club was launched in March with a new name, emblem and character.
 The deal was finalized on 23 February 2021.
 The Landers finished in sixth place in their first season, with a 66–64–14 record.
 The following season, however, SSG Landers won the regular season championship with 88 wins out of 144 games, which was their fourth regular season title and the first in SSG era.
 They subsequently won the 2022 Korean Series, their fifth championship, after defeating Kiwoom Heroes 4–2 in the finals.

+On 15 January 2024, ahead of the 2024 KBO League season, the Landers unveiled a new logo and corresponding uniform design.
+The new logo was designed in collaboration with American sports logo designers Todd Radom and Bill Frederick.